popsa-platform/interview.devops/README.md

 # interview.devops

+## Introduction

+The assessment is broken down into three sections: [Coding](#coding), [Build](#build), and [Deploy](#deploy).
+We expect each section to take roughly 40 minutes, for a combined total of 2 hours.
+The Coding and Build sections have optional tasks.
+You can do these as you go if you have time, but consider the tasks ahead and their timing before doing so.

 At Popsa we upload a lot of photos.
 The base code in here defines a very simple Go HTTP server.
-For the remainder of the coding steps, you can adapt the base code to a language of your choosing but it is encouraged to use Go.
-Note that the build and deploy steps will continue to use Go.
+For the Coding steps, you can adapt the base code to a language of your choosing but it is encouraged to use Go.
+Note that the build and deploy steps will continue to use Go, but do not require deep understanding of Go itself.
 These steps will not depend on the code changes, so you will be able to do them regardless of your server code.

+The next time we meet, we'll run through your solution together.
+If there are any parts of the assessment that you could not complete within the time, or would have extended / made more "production ready", please take note of them and we can run through them then.

+## Setup

 With Go 1.23 installed, the server can be run as such: